mattsnider/django-html5-boilerplate/README.md

     {% extends 'dh5bp/base.html' %}
     {% load url from future %}
+    {% load staticfiles %}
+    {% block title %}YOUR TITLE HERE{% endblock %}
+    {% block content %}YOUR PAGE MARKUP HERE{% endblock %}

+If added a second template that puts all the JavaScript includes in the `head` tag.
+I don't recommend using this, unless you are using a mobile library like jQuery Mobile, which expects to be loaded before the body.

+    {% extends 'dh5bp/base_script_in_head.html' %}
+    {% load url from future %}
+    {% load staticfiles %}
     {% block title %}YOUR TITLE HERE{% endblock %}
     {% block content %}YOUR PAGE MARKUP HERE{% endblock %}